Ethical Principles and Publication Policy

 It is expected that the author (s) who submit the study to the International Journal of Nature and Life Sciences complies with the following ethical responsibilities:

- People who do not contribute to the content intellectually in the creation of the study should not be specified as authors.
+3. Individuals who have not contributed intellectually to the study should not be cited as authors.

 Ethical Duties and Responsibilities of the Editors